 1. Replace Your Windows for Better Home Comfort

 Heat can escape through older windows, causing chilly drafts and making your heating system work harder to maintain a comfortable temperature.
 Make window replacement the first of your winter home projects and invest in new, energy-efficient windows to correct this problem.
 Best of all?
 You’ll be able to enjoy a toastier home and lower energy bills right away.

-Another advantage of winter window replacement is that some companies may offer discounts and sales during the winter months, so you could pay significantly less for the project that you would if you waited until summer.
+Another advantage of prioritizing your window replacement project this time of year is that some companies offer discounts and sales during the winter months.
+They will be less busy and more focused on your home renovation, meaning you could pay significantly less for the project now than if you waited until summer.

 If you're replacing your windows in the winter, why not replace your doors too?
-New entry doors are another way to make your home more efficient when it comes to keeping the heat inside.
-They can also make your home look more modern and polished.
+New entry doors can make your home more energy-efficient, give the exterior a facelift, or provide a more secure portal into your home.

 If you're not ready to make the investment to replace your entry doors, you could elevate their look by adding a fresh coat of paint, attaching new molding, replacing door hardware, or applying decorative elements that make your grand entryway stand out.

 So, there you have it: five winter home improvement projects and renovations that you can check off your list this season.
 By the time spring arrives, you’ll already be well ahead on accomplishing all of next year’s home improvement goals.

 Get a Head Start on Winter Renovation With Pella Windows and Doors

 A bit of chilly weather doesn’t faze our window and door experts here at Pella.
 If you’re renovating your home interior or exterior this winter, call on us to help you tackle that project.
 Whether you’re still in the research phase or ready to get started, we’re here to help.
 Request a consultation today with one of our professionals.